aws-samples/aws-serverless-security-workshop/docs/03-input-validation/README.md

 <summary><strong>Click to expand for optional step instructions </strong></summary>

-If you look at our lambda function code right now, no input validation is being performed, and with the below line specified as part of our mysql client setting:
+If you look at our lambda function code right now, no input validation is being performed, and with the below line specified as part of our mysql client setting (under `/src/app/dbUtils.js`):

 ```
                 multipleStatements: true